How to Talk Money With Your Wedding Vendors

 Get an Itemized List

 Don't be afraid to ask vendors to itemize quotes so you can see exactly where your money is going.
 "There may be items and services you're not aware of that you may not need," Van Wieren says.
 On the other hand, there may be items you really do need (but didn't know you did) like delivery fees associated with table rentals or a second shooter to capture different points of view on camera.
-Understanding where your budget is being spent is one of the best ways to feel in control and budget calculator).with wedding expenses (another way is to use our
+Understanding where your budget is being spent is one of the best ways to feel in control and stay on track with wedding expenses (another way is to use our budget calculator).

 Don't Feel Intimidated

 Wedding vendors are running a business.
 If they aren't able to work within your budget, they'll let you know.
 But don't be embarrassed to talk them about your limits.
 "If they can't work with you, then they should be able to give you the name of someone who can," Wright says.
 That's the beauty of talking to the pros—there's a huge community of wedding vendors who are all very well connected to one another.
 If you've fallen in love with a photographer or vendor who's clearly out of your price range, it doesn't hurt to email them and ask for recommendations.
 "If a couple contacts me and is well beneath my price range, I almost always have recommendations for them," says Jasmine Star of Jasmine Star Photography.
 "I love helping couples find someone who fits their needs."